 We all understand that most dairy products have a short shelf life, and cream cheese is one of them.
 Maybe your favorite type is on a great sale, thus pushes you to buy more.
 Or, you decide to purchase cream cheese for a certain recipe seen online, but change your thoughts later.

 It ends up languishing in the fridge.
 Being a dairy product that expires in no time, you have to look for an alternative to preserve and make it useful.
 So, can cream cheese be frozen?
 If so, how well does it freeze?
 Please stay on this page to find out can you freeze cream cheese or not?

 Can you freeze cream cheese?

 Yes, cream cheese can be preserved by freezing.
 However, its texture risks suffering.
-It’s because frozen cheese transforms to becoming grainy and crumbly.
+It’s because frozen cheese transforms into becoming grainy and crumbly.
 Another disadvantage is that it becomes less creamy.

 For that reason, it’s recommended that you use it for other recipes such as in baking so the cream melts.
 The entire freezing process involves wrapping the cheese properly, then place it in the freezer and later, thaw it for use.